7oaker/PharmaPort/README.md

 - This Accounts can be found in the Terminal of the running node
 - The following accounts are automatically listed as Competent Authorities and can sign transaction: Account #0, Account #1, Accoung #2
 ##### 6.3 Finished Setup and Data should be displayed
+##### Noce to high
+eth_sendRawTransaction
+  unclean shutting down of the node or unprocessed transactions can lead to high noce which blocks transactions can't be queued when automining.
+  -> to fix this: Open up your MetaMask window and click on the icon in the top right to display accounts.
+Go to Settings, then Advanced and hit "Delete Activity Tab data" which clears the old history of transactions.
 ### License
 Released under the MIT License.
 Feel free to use, modify, and distribute this implementation in accordance with the terms of the license.